ijandric97/pawtrails-api/README.md

 ## Docker usage

-This is the recomended way to build the application.
+The workflow is centered around VSCode.
+First go into your terminal and start the debug compose file:

 ```
-$ docker-compose up --build
+$ docker-compose -f docker-compose.debug.yml up --build
 ```
+Wait for both Neo4j and Pawtrails_backend to finish initializing (It is when debugpy finishes installing); then go into VSCode and hit **F5** or **Run>Start Debugging**.
+> If it asks for the configuration select *"Python: Remote Attach to pawtrails_backend"*

+### Prune Docker
 If something went wrong, you can destroy everything using the following commands
 ```
 $ docker system prune -af